You are listening to the Sean Hannity Radio Show Podcast.

 How do you not mention immigration or vetting refugees?

-Or if we're going to talk about women, you know that Diane Blair, this is a CBS News report, December of 2013, who is a political science professor.
+Or if we're going to talk about women, you know, that Diane Blair, this is a CBS News report December of 2013, who was a political science professor.

 Her papers were donated to the University of Arkansas Special Collections Library.

-I wonder if the media is gonna follow up on that story, or it's just gonna be left for me as usual.
+I wonder if the media is going to follow up on that story, or it's just going to be left for me as usual.

-How do you go through an inter how do you go through a uh the 90 minute debate and not bring up any of this stuff?
+How do you go through a 90-minute debate and not bring up any of this stuff?

-It was question after question after question on on very insignificant things, right?
+It was question after question after question on very insignificant things, right?

 I mean, very, very insignificant things relative to so many of the topics that you just talked about.